-THE MAJOR FOR THE B.A.
+THE MAJOR FOR THE B.S.
 IN MARKETING

 Are you innovative, creative and resourceful?
 Are you a good communicator?
 Careers in marketing use all these skills and more.
-The B.A. in Marketing is designed to provide students with a strong marketing foundation through courses that address the primary functional concerns of marketing in organizations both large and small, for profit and non-profit.
+The Bachelor of Science in Marketing is designed to provide students with a strong marketing foundation through courses that address the primary functional concerns of marketing in organizations both large and small, for profit and non-profit.
 The major stresses academic preparation in promotions, advertising, brand management, sales, sales management, marketing research, e-commerce, and information technology aspects of marketing which are important in the marketplace.
 Strong emphasis is placed on demonstrating competence in the use of marketing concepts and techniques for problem solving and decision-making in the context of Christian faith and service.

-ACCT 107, 108 Principles of Accounting 6
+ACCT 207, 208 Principles of Accounting 6

-BUSA 202 Principles of Marketing 3

 BUSA 221 Business Statistics 3

-BUSA 302 Marketing Research 3

-BUSA 303 Consumer Behavior 3

-BUSA 305 Principles of Sales Management

-BUSA 306 International Business 3
+BUSA 306 Global Business 3

-BUSA 311 Business Ethics and Leadership 3
+BUSA 311W Business Ethics and Leadership 3

 BUSA 350 Business Law 3

-BUSA 403 Contemporary Issues in Marketing 3

-BUSA 405 Integrated Marketing

-Communications 3

 BUSA 480 Business Strategy and Policy 3

-COMM 120 Public Speaking 3

-ECON 205 Essentials of Economics 3
+ECON 203 Macroeconomics 3

-ECON 305W Economic Policy Seminar 3
+ECON 204 Microeconomics 3

 FINA 360 Business Finance 3

+MKTG 202 Principles of Marketing 3

+MKTG 302 Marketing Research 3

+MKTG 303 Consumer Behavior 3

+MKTG 305 Principles of Sales Management 3

+MKTG 403 Digital Marketing 3

+MKTG 405 Integrated Marketing

+Communications 3

 Total Credit Hours: 51